reverbdotcom/reverb-magento/README.md

 or

-    * * * * *  /bin/sh /path/to/magento/htdocs/cron.sh cron.php -mdefault 1 > /dev/null 2>&1 &
+    * * * * *  /bin/sh /path/to/magento/htdocs/cron.sh cron.php -mdefault 1 > /path/to/magento/htdocs/var/log/cron.log 2>&1 &

-If your crontab does not contain either of these lines, please use `crontab -e` to edit it and copy the first line in there (not both).
+If your crontab does not contain either of these lines, please use `crontab -e` to edit it and copy the second line (`cron.sh`) into your crontab.

 ## Installation: Part 3 - Configuration